omarragabhamdi-crypto/End_To-End-Data-Warehouse-Project/README.md

 Welcome to the The Data Warehouse Project :

-This project demonstrates a complete End-to-End Data Engineering pipeline, starting from raw data ingestion to building a fully structured Data Warehouse and generating actionable business insights, Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates a complete End-to-End Data Engineering pipeline , starting from raw data ingestion to building a fully structured Data Warehouse and generating actionable business insights, Designed as a portfolio project , it highlights industry best practices in data engineering .

+"I designed the pipeline following Data Modeling lifecycle: starting from conceptual understanding of business entities , then logical structuring of relationships , and finally implementing a physical star schema in the Gold layer.
+The ETL pipeline transforms raw data into dimension and fact tables with proper data quality checks..>>

 ______________________________________________________________________________
 🏗️ Data Architecture